-Valletta was built in the 16th century by the Grand Master of the Order of Malta, Jean Parisot de Valette.
+Valletta, Malta’s capital city, was built in the 16th century by the Grand Master of the Order of Malta, Jean Parisot de Valette.
 The Order of Malta was a lay religious Catholic order that without doubt influenced the way Valletta was built.
 This influence resulted in the building of several churches for Catholic worshippers.
 Over the years more churches were built, a few also for different religious denominations.
-So, let’s get the question, how many churches in Valletta?
+So, let’s get to the question, how many churches in Valletta?

 To be exact, Valletta boasts 25 churches out of which 23 are Catholic whilst two are Protestant.

 From the 23 Catholic churches located in Valletta one finds a Co-Cathedral and three Parish churches.

 The co-cathedral is named St. John’s Co-Cathedral.
 It is located at St. John’s Square.
 St. John’s Co-Cathedral was built between 1572 and 1577 by the Order of St. John.
 It was designed by the well known Maltese architect, Girolamo Cassar.
 The interior of the church was redesigned in the Baroque style, it still is today, back in the 17th century by Mattia Preti and other designers.
 St. John’s Co-Cathedral is dedicated to Saint John the Baptist.